rdiff-backup/rdiff-backup/docs/DEVELOP.md

 * librsync 1.0.0 or higher
 * pylibacl (optional, to support ACLs)
 * pyxattr (optional, to support extended attributes) - even if the xattr library (without py) isn't part of our CI/CD pipeline, feel free to use it for your development
-* python3-setuptools (for a proper version instead of DEV)
+* if Python's version is 3.7.x or below, importlib-metadata 1.x (or alternatively setuptools)

 Additionally are following pre-requisites needed: